Record IndiGo jet order fails to stem Airbus share slide

 | NEW DELHI/PARIS

-The provisional order for 250 A320neo jets is worth nearly $26 billion at list prices and ranks as the largest single order of jets from Airbus based on the number of planes sold.
+The provisional order for 250 A320neo jets is worth nearly $26 billion (16.33 billion pounds) at list prices and ranks as the largest single order of jets from Airbus based on the number of planes sold.

 India's biggest airline is expanding aggressively as it seeks to win more market share in one of the world's fastest growing aviation markets and cement its position as the country's only profitable carrier.